39 Healthy Treats You Can Stuff in a Kong

 - They can help keep your dog occupied while you go to work or do chores

-- They provide mental stimulation
+- Stuffed Kong’s provide your dog with plenty of mental stimulation

-Good Alternatives to a Kong
+Good Alternatives to Kong Toys

 Do You Ever Find Yourself Tossing Out Food?

 I really don’t like to waste food, and I bet you don’t either.
 At the end of each week I always find myself with a few extra groceries that I don’t know what to do with.
 What am I going to make with 5 green beans and a couple spoonfuls of broth?
 Instead of tossing out extras I mix them up and stuff them in Laika’s Kong.

 I Use Leftover Foods for Kong Stuffing

 The great thing about Kong stuffing is the fun you can have mixing it up.
 Do you think the idea of frozen broth and green beans sounds gross?
 I do, but my dog certainly doesn’t.
 Consider putting those extras to good use by stuffing them in your dogs Kong.

 You might find yourself making some weird combos — but don’t worry, your dog will love it.
 Dogs have weird palettes to say the least; it’s not uncommon for dogs to eat tissues and poop.
 That’s all I’m saying.
 If you had to choose between green beans mixed in frozen broth and a used tissue what would you eat?